-Your support at this time is invaluable to your child.
+Have you got a young person stressed about NCEA exams at home?
 These tips should help you help them manage their stress.

 Set up an exam space

 Set up a quiet space with equipment such as a computer, pens, notepaper, highlighters and good lighting.
-If that isn’t possible, investigate quiet places to work like a library, cafe or friend’s place.
+If that isn’t possible, investigate quiet places to work like a library or friend’s place.

 Make a wall chart